There is Help for Domestic Violence Victims

 Resources for Current Victims

-Whether you are fearful that your current partner may be developing violent habits or know for sure that you are trapped in an unsafe situation, these fantastic organizations are dedicated to helping you find your way to safety.
+Whether you are fearful that your current partner may be developing violent habits or know for sure that you are trapped in an unsafe situation, these organizations are dedicated to helping you find your way to safety.

 The National Domestic Violence Hotline